dgaydukov/cert-aws/files/sa.md

 * automation (start/stop dev env during non-business hours to reduce costs)
 * iam supports tag-based conditions
 Tags should be used consistently, otherwise there is no point.

+###### AWS LoadBalancer vs App LoadBalancer
+ELB (Elastic Load Balancer) - aws load balancer that includes 3 types
+* ALB (Application Load Balancer) - used for http/https request
+* NLB (Network Load Balancer) - used for any tcp request
+* CLB (Classic Load Balancer) - basic lb accross multiple EC2

+App loadbalancer (in our case spring app) - is EC2 instance with Eureka(Service Discovery) + Ribbon(Load Balancer) - a separate spring app that discovers all instances and allows you to use human readable names instead of urls.